 - Birth Certificate of Petitioner

-- Dissolution of Marriage Decree from second wife
+- Dissolution of Marriage Decree from the second wife

 - Affidavit stating why did not include dissolution of Marriage Decree from 1st marriage